 What causes obesity?

-- Hormone resistance syndromes - Perhaps the most common syndromes leading to obesity include insulin resistance, leptin resistance, and cortisol resistance.
-Insulin and leptin resistance can easily be tested for with standard lab tests while cortisol resistance is probably the underlying cause of 'adrenal fatigue' in many patients.
+- Hormone resistance syndromes – Perhaps the most common syndromes leading to obesity include insulin resistance, leptin resistance, and cortisol resistance.
+Insulin and leptin resistance can easily be tested for with standard lab tests while cortisol resistance is probably the underlying cause of adrenal fatigue in many patients.

-- High or low hormones - Other hormones (aside from insulin and leptin) which are important in regulating your weight include sex hormones (estrogen, progesterone, and testosterone) as well as thyroid hormone.
+- High or low hormones – Other hormones (aside from insulin and leptin) which are important in regulating your weight include sex hormones (estrogen, progesterone, and testosterone) as well as thyroid hormones.
 It is well known that these hormone states impact your weight and it is also well known that standard doctors know very little about hormone management or hormone replacement therapy!
 This fact may explain why some doctors are hesitant to pick up on the connection between hormone imbalance and weight gain.